 Dominik Hangleiter

-My Research
+Research

 To make quantum computations possible in our real, dirty, and noisy world we need to protect them from this world, which destroys quantum information when left alone.
-To do this, we can use quantum codes which encode quantum information redundantly and in a distributed way in order to protect it from local noise processes.
+To do this, we can use quantum error-correcting codes which encode quantum information redundantly and in a distributed way in order to protect it from local noise processes.

 But the problem is: once we have encoded quantum information as logical qubits, it is much harder to manipulate it—by design so!
 In fact, using only local manipulation of the logical qubits does not allow the implementation of universal quantum computation.
 But such transversal operations still allow us to do classically hard computations—see my work with the Harvard team.
 At the same time, different codes are suited better to different experimental platforms.
 So maybe we can use different quantum codes with different natural operations for different computational primitives using different experimental platforms.
-We could then build boxes which do one thing really well.
+We could then build different boxes each of which can do one thing really well.
 To build a universal quantum computer we can then flexibly stitch those boxes together.

-To assess this possibility, I do what we have termed "fault-tolerant compiling"—develop new codes with interesting natural gate sets, develop efficient implementations of quantum algorithms with natural gate sets, and develop efficient implementations on actual hardware.
+To assess this possibility, I do what we have termed "fault-tolerant compiling"—develop new codes with interesting natural gate sets, efficient implementations of quantum algorithms with natural gate sets, and efficient implementations on actual hardware.

 If you want to learn more about my work on fault-tolerant compiling of quantum algorithms, I recommend the following resources.